-As the Detection Era begins, it is also extremely important to continue to curate a collection of the best audio clips that convey the "sound" of gravitational waves corresponding to the first detections and other sources that are likely to be detected in the future.
+With the Detection Era underway, it is also extremely important to continue to curate a collection of the best audio clips that convey the "sound" of gravitational waves corresponding to the first detections and other sources that are likely to be detected in the future.
 Examples for the detections to date can be found on the EPO wiki and the audio files for GW150914 in particular were featured prominently in the media coverage.

-The group at Montclair State University has created Soundsofspacetime.org to explore the "soni-fication" of GW signals, giving intuition on the effects of changing different physical parameters.
+The group at Montclair State University has created Soundsofspacetime.org to explore the "sonification" of GW signals, giving intuition on the effects of changing different physical parameters.
 This website is a resource for the general public, undergrads or other students learning about GWs, and scientists looking for sounds to use in talks or other instruction.
-The site covers a range of different kinds of binaries, and includes a separate page for the first LIGO detections and will be expanded to include other sources besides binaries.
+The site covers a range of different kinds of binaries, and includes a separate pages for several LIGO detections.
+In the near term the site will be expanded to include all recent detections and a larger variety of source types (beyond binaries).
+A companion iOS/Android app is also in development.